rmordona/myrepo/cs410/share/README.md

 * This utility does not utilize DB, cache, or indexing given the small sample dataset used.
 However, utility can be enhanced to utilize REDIS or other IN-MEMORY DBs for faster access.

-* There are other ways to improve the analsys: collocation, intensity, etc. which at this current stage are not included in this utility.
+* There are other ways to improve the analysis: collocation, intensity, etc. which at this current stage are not included in this utility.

 ## licensing: